ctu-mrs/mtsp_planning_task/README.md

 1. Run tmux script in `mtsp_state_machine/tmux/test/start.sh` to start Gazebo simulation of two drones that fly the planned trajectory.
 2. Execute the provided planner by running `python mtsp_planner/scripts/planner.py` in a terminal.
 This will plot the trajectories and velocity profile for both drones.

 Please keep your code with you e.g. by using USB stick or uploading to cloud.
-Do not commit to to the git project and expect your code in the provided PCs to be cleaned before next practicals.
+Do not commit to our git project and expect your code in the provided PCs to be cleaned before next practicals.

 ## Current code structure

 There are four packages containing parts of the assignment.
 The *mtsp_msgs* contains ROS message definitions for, e.g., sending MTSP problem definition.
 The *mtsp_planner* contains the MTSP(N) planning part that is the one you will work on.
-Package *mtsp_problem_loader* contains MTSP problem loader that parses give problem file and sends it to the planner.
+Package *mtsp_problem_loader* contains MTSP problem loader that parses given problem file and sends it to the planner.
 Finally, the *mtsp_state_machine* control the task execution (takeoff, flying to start, following the trajectory) and distribution of the messages.

 Important files that are to be improved or modified are: